4 Common Body Piercings And How They Are Done

 Body piercings are a popular trend all over the world.
-It is a display of self-expression and confidence.
+It is a way of displaying a sense of self-expression and confidence.

 Piercing, simply put, involves puncturing a body part with the help of a piercing needle and then inserting a piece of jewellery into the punctured hole.

-Common piercing jewellery includes earrings, studs, and rings.
+The most common piercing jewelry include earrings, studs, and rings.
 Piercing must be done in a hygienic environment to avoid the risk of infection.

 Here is how different piercings are performed on the body.